Eryoneta/nixos-config/config-utils/setup-module/README.md

 This is the magician that allows all the _NixOS_ and _Home-Manager_ modules to function the way they do.

-There is nothing stopping you from creating yout own module system.
+There is nothing stopping you from creating your own module system.

 ## Features